Interdisciplinary Final-Year Dissertation in History and Politics (CHP3040)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

 The dissertation is compulsory for all final-year Combined Honours History and Politics students.
-By the time students have completed their dissertation they should be capable of pursuing research at quite a sophisticated level, be well aware of the possibilities and problems presented by the use of primary sources, and have an extensive knowledge of the scholarly literature on their subject.
+By the time you have completed your dissertation you should be capable of pursuing research at quite a sophisticated level, be well aware of the possibilities and problems presented by the use of primary sources, and have an extensive knowledge of the scholarly literature on their subject.

 ILO: Module-specific skills